 VALLE GRAN REY

 Exciting road curves down into the valley which opens up at the delta to the sea.
-There are several beaches in the area (Playa de Ingles, the long Playa de Valle Gran Rey or the the protected Charco del Conde), where I enjoyed snorkelling in the Atlantic and sunbathing on the fine black sand.
+There are several beaches in the area (Playa del Ingles, the long Playa de Valle Gran Rey, or the protected Charco del Conde), where I enjoyed snorkelling in the Atlantic and sunbathing on the fine black sand.

 Despite some people still write about their experiences with hippies in VGR (Valle Gran Rey) I didn't discover many traits of the hippie lifestyle.
-There are shops with very colourful prints and eye-catching hand made jewellery made mainly from materials found in nature but most of them are not locally made.
+There are shops with very colourful prints and eye-catching handmade jewelry made mainly from materials found in nature but most of them are not locally made.
 In one of these boutiques I was browsing for small souvenirs and they were all from South America.
-Eventually I strolled down to the weekend market where I found local creative people's hand-made products and chose a framed picture for my mum and a bracelet for myself.
+Eventually, I strolled down to the weekend market where I found local creative people's hand-made products and chose a framed picture for my mum and a bracelet for myself.

 "I wish I had a friend here with me to hang out and share the experience!"
 I said it to myself one day on La Gomera.
 Everything was so incredibly beautiful and idyllic but something was missing.
 Even when I went for a 4.5 hour hike in the national park the first time during my stay, I was walking to Mirador del Alto de Garajonay, my eyes could see the beauty of the land and trees, and my body experienced the adventure of trekking but there were no positive feelings followed the senses.
 I couldn't create the inner experience.
 I couldn't connect to the beauty.
 Energetically something was off either within me or around me.